 After setting a course of 12° we settled in for a nice cruise.

 Not a cloud in the sky.
 The thought of biblical plagues never crossed our minds.

 Then the biting flies landed.
 Ogden Nash once wisely observed: “The Lord in his wisdom created the fly.
 But then he forgot to tell us why.”
 He didn’t forget.
 There just isn’t any good reason for flies.
 If the apparently-amphibious fly population in the middle of Lake Ontario is the result of Rachel Carson’s fight against DDT, perhaps we lost the war after all.
 It was like someone snuck a dairy farm aboard Misty Pearl.
 A good chunk of the trip we spent trying to kill the swarming bastards.
 A 12-gauge with buckshot, however, would’ve been more effective than our measly fly swatter.
 We kept at it only because we feared Canadian Customs would think we were smuggling livestock.
 We hoped the buckets of carcasses we threw overboard would send a strong message to the other battalions but that didn’t work.
 The closest land was 30 miles away and they kept coming.
 How is that even possible?

 Ultimately, however, you’ve got to know when to hold ‘em and know when to fold ‘em.
 We fled to the pilothouse and turned on the generator for AC.
-If only we had put 2 and 2 together and left the flybridge earlier.
+If only we had put two and two together and left the flybridge earlier.
 Duh.
 The silver lining, if any, is that using more fuel might give us an extra inch of bottom clearance on the Trent-Severn.

 Thousand Islands is home to Thousand Island dressing, at least according to the locals who sell it.
 We suspect that may be myth but we’ll go with it.